jnseawright/PS312/readme.md

 Before class, read [this overview of the problem of missing data.](https://www.publichealth.columbia.edu/research/population-health-methods/missing-data-and-multiple-imputation)

+You may also get value out of [this video explanation of categories of missingness](https://www.youtube.com/watch?v=UzsWr9X98J8), as well as [this introduction to multiple imputation](https://www.youtube.com/watch?v=f6YLnK27LyE).

 Class activity: Let's look at whether missing data are a problem in the study of democracy and economic development.
 With your group, access the Quality of Governance (QoG) dataset, and assemble a regression model predicting countries' level of democracy based on per capita GDP and any control variables you see as relevant.
 Are there missing data?
 What are some possible solutions?
 Show how implementing a good solution would modify the results (if at all).
 Each student should send a table showing the original regression results and the results correcting for missing data to their TA, along with a paragraph discussing the extent to which missing data made a difference in the results.
-There is [a page with some resources to help with loading the data and setting up your missing data analysis](https://jnseawright.github.io/PS312/InClass/Missing_Data.html).
+If you need coding help, you can access [the class help page on missing data analysis](https://jnseawright.github.io/PS312/InClass/Missing_Data.html).
+You may also take advantage of this [somewhat more thorough tutorial on missing data and imputation in R](https://libguides.princeton.edu/R-Missingdata).

 *Thursday, May 14th: Common Pitfalls*

 Before class, read [this inventory of common mistakes in quantitative research.](https://pmc.ncbi.nlm.nih.gov/articles/PMC9477699/)

+You may also find [this related and partially overlapping video about statistical fallacies](https://www.youtube.com/watch?v=zzJgn12le4Q) useful.

 Class activity: What would it look like for your group project this quarter to make each of the mistakes we've highlighted this week?
 Describe the worst-case scenario where you would fall into each pitfall, and discuss how you can avoid that.
 As a group, create a table with three columns: the name of the pitfall, a sketch of the scenario where your project would really be subject to that criticism, and a set of precautions you can take to avoid that.
 Send this table to each TA together with the names of the group members.